scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Contributor Table of Contents
 =============================

 This table of contents is designed to help you quickly find the information you need about SciPy development after you've reviewed the introductory material in :ref:`hacking`.
-If you're new to this and want to start coding ASAP, you've find the right place.
+If you're new to this and want to start coding ASAP, you've found the right place.
 Start with the bold links (in order), then expand your knowledge with the rest.

 - :ref:`dev-env` - how to set up and maintain a development environment, including installing compilers and SciPy dependencies, creating a personal fork of the SciPy repository on GitHub, using git to manage a local repository with development branches, performing an in-place build of SciPy, and creating a virtual environment that adds this development version of SciPy to the Python path
 - :ref:`editing-scipy` - how to edit SciPy Python code, with tips on finding which module contains SciPy functionality to be edited, adding new modules to SciPy, and complying with PEP8 style standards